Service overview

 cosmetic products

 The Tentamus Group offers a wide range of chemical analyses for cosmetics and raw materials.
-These analyses guarantee the safety and harmlessness of your product and serve to fulfill the requirements of the EU (VO) 1223/2009 (EU Cosmetics Regulation).
+These tests ensure the safety and harmlessness of your products and help meet the requirements of EU Regulation (EC) No. 1223/2009 (EU Cosmetics Regulation).

 The following parameters can be tested: